-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery and radiation therapy.
 But they may be used in a different combination or given at a different pace.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+Your doctor may suggest clinical trials that are studying new ways to treat a recurrent pituitary gland tumor.

 People with a recurrent tumor sometimes experience emotions such as disbelief or fear.
 You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a recurrence.

 If treatment does not work

-This diagnosis is stressful, and for many people, an advanced tumor is difficult to discuss.
+This diagnosis is stressful, and for some people, an advanced tumor is difficult to discuss.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
-Making sure a person is physically comfortable, free from pain is extremely important, and emotionally supported is extremely important.
+Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.

 People who have an advanced tumor and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.